JOIN THE FUN

 START YOUR OWN BLOG

-TRAVEL SITES TO INSPIRE
+TRAVEL SITES WE USE

 Books play a big role in our family, I read to our Baby Donkey each night before bed, and often throughout the day he will bring books to me and say ‘this’ and be very persistent for me to read them – even if I am in the kitchen sink doing dishes.
 So when I had the chance to join the Multicultural Children’s Book Day in the form of reviewing a book and help spread the word of the great event.
 I jumped at the chance.